|

 As the originator of Psychoanalysis, he is best known for his theories of the unconscious mind and the defense mechanism of repression, and for creating the clinical practice of psychoanalysis for treating psychopathology through dialogue between a patient and a psychoanalyst.

 This came to be known as the "talking cure" and the ultimate goal of this talking was to locate and release powerful emotional energy that had initially been rejected or imprisoned in the unconscious mind.
 Freud called this denial of emotions "repression", and he believed that it was an impediment to the normal functioning of the psyche, even capable of causing physical retardation which he described as "psychosomatic".
 The goal of Freudian therapy, or psychoanalysis, was to bring repressed thoughts and feelings into consciousness in order to free the patient from suffering repetitive distorted emotions.
+Classically, the bringing of unconscious thoughts and feelings to consciousness is brought about by encouraging a patient to talk in free association and to talk about dreams.
+Another important element of psychoanalysis is lesser direct involvement on the part of the analyst, which is meant to encourage the patient to project thoughts and feelings onto the analyst.
+Through this process, transference, the patient can discover and resolve repressed conflicts, especially childhood conflicts involving parents.

 In his "Three Essays on the Theory of Sexuality", Freud hoped to prove that his model was universally valid and thus turned to ancient mythology and contemporary ethnography for comparative material.
 Freud named his new theory the Oedipus complex after the famous Greek tragedy by Sophocles.
 "I found in myself a constant love for my mother, and jealousy of my father.
 I now consider this to be a universal event in childhood," Freud said.
 Freud sought to anchor this pattern of development in the dynamics of the mind.

 He further argued that, as humans develop, they become fixated on different and specific objects through their stages of development-first in the oral stage (exemplified by an infant's pleasure in nursing), then in the anal stage (exemplified by a toddler's pleasure in evacuating his or her bowels), then in the phallic stage.
 Freud argued that children then passed through a stage in which they fixated on the mother as a sexual object (known as the Oedipus Complex ) but that the child eventually overcame and repressed this desire because of its taboo nature.
 The repressive or dormant latency stage (6-12 years of age) of psychosexual development preceded the sexually mature genital stage of psychosexual development.
+Each stage is a progression into adult sexual maturity, characterized by a strong ego and the ability to delay gratification.
+He used the Oedipus conflict to point out how much he believed that people desire incest and must repress that desire.
+The Oedipus conflict was described as a state of psychosexual development and awareness.
+He also turned to anthropological studies of totemism and argued that totemism reflected a ritualized enactment of a tribal Oedipal conflict.
+Freud's views have sometimes been called phallocentric.
+This is because, for Freud, the unconscious desires the phallus.
+Males are afraid of losing their masculinity, symbolized by the phallus, to another male.
+Females always desire to have a phallus - an unfulfillable desire.
+Thus boys resent their fathers (fear of castration) and girls desire theirs.

 Freud redefined sexual desire as the primary motivational energy of human life, developed therapeutic techniques such as the use of free association, created the theory of transference in the therapeutic relationship, and interpreted dreams as sources of insight into unconscious desires.
 He was an early neurological researcher into cerebral palsy, and a prolific essayist, drawing on psychoanalysis to contribute to the history, interpretation and critique of culture.